izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 ### Objective
-Our objective in this project is to predict event which can cause unscheduled downtime for the running equipment.
+Our objective in this project is:-
+1) To predict event which can cause unscheduled downtime for the running equipment
+2) To develop a proof-of-concept (POC) prediction model based on machine alarm and status data
+3) To evaluate model performance

 ### Predictive maintenance